For men navigating changes in sexual health and function

 Regulating Stress & Performance

-When erections feel inconsistent, most men assume the cause must be physical.
-Circulation.
-Hormones.
-Fitness.
-Age.
-Etc.
+When sexual function feels inconsistent, most men assume the cause must be physical: circulation, hormones, fitness, age, etc.

 Those factors matter.
-But erections don’t depend only on physical capacity.
-They also depend on what’s happening in the moment.
+But sexual response doesn’t depend only on physical capacity.
+It also depends on what’s happening in the moment.

 Your body operates in different modes.
 One prepares you to deal with pressure, urgency, or evaluation.
 It’s often called “fight or flight.”
 The other allows recovery, connection, and sexual responsiveness.
 It’s sometimes described as “rest and digest,” or more bluntly, “feed and breed.”